 - Gaps under entry doors.
 Install rodent door sweeps.
 Rodent door sweeps have a special interior fiber that rodents cannot chew through.
 Traditional brush and rubber door sweeps do not deter rodents from chewing and passing through the sweep.

 - Open vents.
-Remember to look up.
+Remember to look up!

 - Gaps around chimney.

-- Openings around window well windows
+- Openings around window well windows.

-- Keep trash cans tightly covered
+- Keep trash cans tightly covered.

 - Eliminate unnecessary debris.
 Mice like to tunnel under pieces of wood or other materials.

 To Stay Warm: Mice will start coming inside in the early fall when it starts to get cold.
 Mice will often go back & forth from inside to outside during the cold months.
-If we get a warm spell, the mice will venture out– then come back when it gets cold again.
+If we get a warm spell, the mice will venture out– then come back in when it gets cold again.

 By addressing these issues, you will greatly increase your chances of denying entry to mice!